 Airi Sunada (soprano)

-Donizetti / Benedette queste carte from the opera "L'elisir d'Amour"!
+Donizetti / Benedette queste carte from the opera "Elixir of Love"

-Donizetti / Come paride vezzoso from the opera "L'elisir d'Amour"
+Donizetti / Come paride vezzoso from the opera "Elixir of Love"

-Mascagni / "Gli aranci olezzano" from the opera "Cavaleria Rusticana"
+Mascagni / ``Gli aranci olezzano'' from the opera "Cavalleria Rusticana"

-* Performers, songs, etc. may change due to unavoidable circumstances.
+* Performers, performance songs, etc. may change due to unavoidable circumstances.

-* The conductor Shigeo Genda, who was scheduled to appear in the tour-sponsored performance "Future Concert Ebina Performance", can no longer perform due to circumstances.
-Miki Abe will take the lead.
-There is no change in the program.
+* Conductor Shigeo Genda, who was scheduled to perform at the tour sponsored performance "Future Concert Ebina Performance", will not be able to perform due to circumstances.
+Mirai Abe will take over as the conductor.
+There are no changes to the program.

-From 19:00 on October 21st (Wednesday), we will present 3 groups of 6 people with a viewing ticket for the "Kanagawa Philharmonic Concert Ebina Performance" to be held at the Ebina City Cultural Center Large Hall.
+From 19:00 on October 21st (Wednesday), we will present three groups of six people with viewing tickets for the "Kanagawa Phil Future Concert Ebina Performance" to be held at the Ebina City Cultural Center Large Hall.

-If you would like to receive a viewing ticket, please apply using the application form below.
-We are looking forward to your application.
+If you would like to receive a viewing ticket as a gift, please apply using the application form below.
+We look forward to receiving your application.

 Until 23:59 on Friday, October 2, 2020

-Winners will be notified by e-mail, so please be careful about spam settings.
-The email will be sent from the Magcal.net Net Management Office (email@example.com).
+Winners will be notified by email, so please be careful of spam settings.
+The email will be sent from the Magcal Dot Net Management Office (email@example.com).

-Winning announcement will be replaced by the winning notification by the above email.
-On the day of the performance, please present the winning notification email at the reception desk of the "Ebina Culture Hall Large Hall" at the venue.
+The winner announcement will be replaced by the winner notification by the above email.
+On the day of the performance, please present the winning notification email at the reception desk of "Ebina City Cultural Center Large Hall" at the venue.
 The staff will give you a ticket.

-* The personal information you receive will not be used for any purpose other than the lottery.
+* Personal information received will not be used for any purpose other than the lottery.